novica/pyshinywikidata/README.md

 This is a simple demo in Shiny for Python to access data on Wikidata for politicians and their closes relatives as an attempt to get data on politically exposed persons.

 This is also a python package managed with [`uv`](https://docs.astral.sh/uv) and automated to be deployed to Posit Connect.
-To run it clone the repor and install the package with:
+To run it clone the repository and install the package with:

 ```
 uv sync